How a worker initiates a section 50 application

 After delivering the Application Package to you (and the other affected parties, if any), the worker has up to five days (excluding weekends and statutory holidays) to file one copy of the application with the OLRB.
 If this is not done, the claim will be dismissed.

-If the process begins with an MOL inspector making a referral to the OLRB with the worker’s consent, the inspector will deliver a “Referral Package” to the worker, the employer, and any other person the worker has identified as a potentially affected party before filing the completed referral with the OLRB.
-The Referral Package includes copies of Form A-54, Form C-26, and Information Bulletin No. 14, plus a “Referral of Alleged Reprisal” Form that has been completed and signed by the inspector, and signed by the worker, and the MOL’s Fact Sheet #30 – “Information for workers and employers about reprisals.”
+If the process begins with an MLITSD inspector making a referral to the OLRB with the worker’s consent, the inspector will deliver a “Referral Package” to the worker, the employer, and any other person the worker has identified as a potentially affected party before filing the completed referral with the OLRB.
+The Referral Package includes copies of Form A-54, Form C-26, and Information Bulletin No. 14, plus a “Referral of Alleged Reprisal” Form that has been completed and signed by the inspector, and signed by the worker, and the MLITSD’s Fact Sheet #30 – “Information for workers and employers about reprisals.”
 The inspector delivers the Referral Package to the employer, and then has up to five days (excluding weekends and statutory holidays) to file the Referral Package with the OLRB.
-Once this has been done, the MOL inspector does not provide the worker with any further assistance in the application process or the hearing.
+Once this has been done, the MLITSD inspector does not provide the worker with any further assistance in the application process or the hearing.
 If the referral is not filed within the five days, the claim will be dismissed.

 Application Packages and Referral Packages can be delivered to you by hand, courier, fax, regular mail, or any other way the parties agree upon.